open-xchange/appsuite-middleware/documentation/components/Advertisement.md

 Title: Advertisement
 ---

 With 7.8.3 the OX middleware is able to manage advertisement configurations.
-These configurations can be used by various clients to show or hide specific advertisement.
-For example there could be a advertisement banner at the top of the client view which can be switched on and off.
+These configurations can be used by various clients to show or hide specific advertisements.
+For example there could be an advertisement banner at the top of the client view which can be switched on and off.

 These configurations will be stored as JSON strings within the configdb in the table 'advertisement_config'.
 Additional there is another table with the name 'advertisement_mapping' which contains a mapping from a pair of reseller and package to an advertisement config.
-Whereby reseller references the name of the reseller and package references an generic package name.
-In case there is no reseller or just a single package the entry can be replaced by the default value "default".
-For example if you have no reseller and you have two packages with the names "packA" and "packB" you use "default" for the reseller and either "packA" or "packB" for the package.
+Here reseller references the name of the reseller and package references a generic package name.
+In case there is no reseller or in case of a single package the entry can be replaced by the default value "default".
+For example if you have no reseller and two packages with the names "packA" and "packB" you use "default" for the reseller and either "packA" or "packB" for the package.
 Which packages are available depends on the configuration of the middleware.
 Furmost it depends on which package scheme is configured.
 The scheme determines how the package will be retrieved.
 The package scheme can be configured per reseller via the com.openexchange.advertisement.<reseller>.packageScheme property.
 There are currently three possible package schemes:

 #### Global

 The global scheme is the default scheme.
-It assumes that there are no (or one) reseller and just one package.
+It assumes that there are no (or just one) reseller and just one package.
 It uses the default value for both reseller and package.

 #### TaxonomyTypes